 “But thus you shall deal with them: you shall destroy their altars, and break down their sacred pillars, and cut down their wooden images, and burn their carved images with fire.
 “For you are a holy people to the LORD your God; the LORD your God has chosen you to be a people for Himself, a special treasure above all the peoples on the face of the earth” (Deuteronomy 7:1-6 also 12:2-4; 20:10-18; 25:17-19; Exodus 23:32; 34:12).

 It was not God’s will that His chosen people should forever stay separated from the heathen nations.
 But this should only continue until they had learned to obey God and trust Him.
-Fellowship with idolaters was a great danger to their spiritual state.
+At the beginning, fellowship with idolaters was a great danger to Israel’s spiritual state.
 The Lord wanted His people to be a light to the world, but so long as they were ready to embrace the practices of the heathens it was best for them to be separated.
-But when this danger is gone, the Israelites would be ready to witness to the true God to all the world (Exodus 24:12; Numbers 33:52).
+But when this danger is gone, and the Israelites mature in their spirituality and realize their divine mission, then they would be ready to witness to the true God to all the world (Exodus 24:12; Numbers 33:52).

 Unfortunately, Israel failed to destroy the Canaanites around them.
 “Yet the children of Manasseh could not drive out the inhabitants of those cities, but the Canaanites were determined to dwell in that land.
 And it happened, when the children of Israel grew strong, that they put the Canaanites to forced labor, but did not utterly drive them out” (Joshua 17:12–13 also Judges 1:27–33).